 The duration of the program is 14 weeks starting Memorial Day Monday; for exact dates click here.

 The Trustees of The Grass Foundation judge an applicant’s ability to organize and present pertinent information, the scientific merit of the proposed research, and evidence of an applicant’s ability to work independently.
-Approximately 10-12 Grass Fellowships are awarded annually.
+Typically, approximately 10-12 Grass Fellowships are awarded annually, and the number of Fellowships awarded varies from year to year.
 Most Fellows share space in the Grass Lab; some arrange to work in the space of another MBL investigator.